+Women's virginity held tremendous significance in early Christianity and the Mediterranean world.
+Early Christian thinkers developed diverse definitions of virginity and understood its bodily aspects in surprising, often nonanatomical ways.
 Eventually Christians took part in a cross-cultural shift toward viewing virginity as something that could be perceived in women's sex organs.
 Treating virginity as anatomical brought both benefits and costs.
-By charting this shift and situating it in the larger landscape of ancient thought, Virgin Territory illuminates unrecognized differences among early Christian sources and historicizes problematic ideas about women's bodies that still persist today.
+By charting this change and situating it in the larger landscape of ancient thought, Virgin Territory illuminates unrecognized differences among early Christian sources and historicizes problematic ideas about women's bodies that still persist today.

 In Early Christianity, “Physical” Virginity Meant Many Different Things

 By Julia Kelto Lillis, author of Virgin Territory: Configuring Female Virginity in Early Christianity “Bodily” or “physical virginity” is one of the most used yet unclear phrases about virginity in academic and …Read More >